ECTS

 Program

-The list of Teaching Units can be consulted on the website of the Faculty of Science
+The list of teaching units can be found on the Faculty of Science website.

 A practical approach to bacterial biodiversity

-6 creditsCommunication techniques and scientific English
+6 creditsCommunication Techniques and Scientific English

-4 creditsImmunology (from response to infect° to autoim diseases)
+4 creditsImmunology (from response to infection to autoimmune diseases)

 4 creditsEnglish S5